- 42-65 kHz Low CHIRP with 25-16° beam width

 - 8 internal broadband ceramics

-- Suitable for fiberglass and wood hulls
+- Suitable for fiberglass hulls only

 - Ideal for sportfishing and commercial vessels 8 m (25 ft) and up